Rahix/tbot/Documentation/installation.rst

 Installation
 ============
-Clone `tbot's repository <https://github.com/Rahix/tbot>`_, then install tbot using
+Install tbot using

 .. code-block:: shell-session

-   $ python3 setup.py install --user
+   $ pip3 install -U --user git+https://github.com/rahix/tbot@v0.9.0

 Also, if you haven't done this already, you need to add ``~/.local/bin`` to your ``$PATH``.